KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

         # Handle the case where speed is not a numeric value
         print(f"{index + 1}. {animal} has an invalid speed value: {speed}")
 ```
-For this code some improvements are:
+For this code, some improvements are:

 ```
 animal_speeds = {